flavienbwk/Pandemic-Knowledge/README.md

 ### Inject COVID-19 data

+Injection scripts should are scheduled in Prefect so they automatically inject data with the latest news (delete + inject).

 There are several data source supported by Pandemic Knowledge

 - [Our World In Data](https://ourworldindata.org/coronavirus-data); used by Google